 I staggered schedules, temporarily, once I stopped co-sleeping, while the boys were learning how to fall asleep on their own, around 4 months old.
 I needed to work with one at a time, so this helped my efforts.

-Having multiples, especially in the presence of other children, or if you’re flying solo, means that the first several months are not easy.
-My boys were born in October, and my true attempt at humor is that I don’t remember anything from at least October through December of that year. 🙂 Nowadays, they’re in their own toddler beds.
+Having multiples, especially in the presence of other children means that the first several months are not easy.
+My twins were born in October.
+My attempt at humor is that I don’t remember anything from at least October through December of that year.
+Nowadays, they’re in their own toddler beds.
 I can’t say that every night is perfect, but most nights and naps are.
 And, when I put them down for bed there is the hope of a good night’s sleep for everyone.
 Starting your babies out on the right path, and working towards establishing an individualized schedule that works for YOUR family helps pave the road to better sleep for everyone in your household.
 It is possible.
 So many families have come through these situations and so can you!

 Other parts in the series: